jennybc/happy-git-with-r/36_workflow-explore-extend-pull-request.Rmd

 # Explore and extend a pull request {#pr-extend}

-Scenario: you maintain an R package on GitHub with pull requests (PRs) from external contributors.
+Scenario: you maintain an R package on GitHub with pull requests (PRs) from external contributors e.g. Jane Doe, janedoe on GitHub.
 Sometimes you need to experiment with the PR in order to provide feedback or to decide whether or not to merge.
 Going further, sometimes you want to add a few commits and then merge.
 Or maybe there are just some merge conflicts that require your personal, local attention.
 Let's also assume that you want the original PR author to get credit for their commits, i.e. you want to preserve history and provenance, not just diffs.

 How do you checkout and possibly extend an external PR?